philippejer/opentk/README.md

    - `DisplayDevice.ChangeResolution()` without a fullscreen `INativeWindow`.
    - Switching between `WindowBorder.Fixed` and `WindowBorder.Resizable`.
    - High-resolution mouse input.
 Additionally, it is limited to a single keyboard and mouse device.
-2. CustomOpenTK.Input.GamePad.SetVibration is currently not implemented.
+2. OpenTK.Input.GamePad.SetVibration is currently not implemented.
 This API will be implemented in a future release.

 Contributing